Josef-Friedrich/mscxyz/doc/source/cli.rst

     -c META_CLEAN, --clean META_CLEAN
                           Clean the meta data fields.
 Possible values: „all“ or „field_one,field_two“.
-    -d SOURCE_FIELD FORMAT_STRING, --distribute-fields SOURCE_FIELD FORMAT_STRING
+    -d SOURCE_FIELDS FORMAT_STRING, --distribute-fields SOURCE_FIELDS FORMAT_STRING
-                          Distribute a source field to target fields applying a format string on the source field.
+                          Distribute source fields to target fields applying a format string on the source fields.
+It is possible to apply multiple --distribute-fields options.
+                          SOURCE_FIELDS can be a single field or a comma separated list of fields: field_one,field_two.
+The
+                          program tries first to match the FORMAT_STRING on the first source field.
+If this fails, it tries the second source field ... an so on.
     -j, --json            Additionally write the meta data to a json file.
     -s, --synchronize     Synchronize the values of the first vertical frame (vbox) (title, subtitle, composer, lyricist) with the